yuxizhe/Hyper-RAG/README.md

 <div align="center">
   <img src="./assets/many_llms_all.svg" alt="Overall Performance" width="100%" />
 </div>
-We show that Hyper-RAG is a powerful RAG that can enhance the performance of various LLMs and outperform other SOTA RAG methods.
+We show that Hyper-RAG is a powerful RAG that can enhance the performance of various LLMs and outperform other SOTA RAG methods in the NeurologyCorp dataset.

 ## :dart: About ##